arudraMS/AMLHackADBMLFlow/README.md

 saved earlier.
 Save the scope name in a text editor for use later in this tutorial.
 Then, select Create.

+Creating the Secret Scope
+As an FYI - we could do this using:

+- Databricks ClI
+- Databricks APIs
+- Through the Portal

+Often this will be part of a an IAC deployment, but consider the use case of 3rd party API keys.

 Steps to Create a Secret Scope:

 1. Go to the url for your databaricks environment and add